n17r4m/mpyx/README.md

-Ultimately, async code is still single-threaded, however by having multiple tasks sitting on an "event loop," when a particular task (such as reading a file, or fetching a resource from the internet) is blocked while performing IO, other tasks may continue to run uninturrupted.
+Ultimately, async code is still single-threaded, however by having multiple tasks sitting on an "event loop," when a particular task (such as reading a file, or fetching a resource from the internet) is blocked while performing IO, other tasks may continue to run uninterrupted.

 ### Threads